wp-plugins/skype-online-status/readme.txt

  1. Download archive and unpack.
  2. Upload (and overwrite) the /skype-online-status/ folder and its content to the /plugins/ folder.
  3. Activate plugin on the Plug-ins page
- 4. Configure (or update) your SkypeID and settings on the Options > Skype Status page
+ 4. Configure (or update) your SkypeID and settings on the Settings > Skype Buttons page
  5. Activate the widget or put `<?php if (function_exists(get_skype_status)) { get_skype_status(''); } ?>` in your sidebar.php or any other template file or use the Skype quicktag button to insert the **[**skype-status**]** shortcode in your posts/pages to display the Skype button anywhere on your website.

-Read more on usage in the Quick Guide section of the Options > Skype Status page, available after installation.
+Read more on usage in the Quick Guide section of the Settings > Skype Buttons page, available after installation.

 == Frequently Asked Questions ==

-= Why is my Skype button showing Offline even when I am online? =
+= Why is my Skype Online Status button not working anymore? =

-First, you have to change an option in your Skype client settings to make your online status publicly visible:

-1. Open your Skype client on your computer and go to 'Options > Privacy' or 'Advanced' (depending on your client version).

-2. Find the option 'Allow my status to be shown on the web' and place a checkmark beside it.

-3. Close the Options window and change your Skype status to Offline and back Online again to update the Skype server.

-If your online status is still incorrect, type in your webbrowser http://mystatus.skype.com/yourskypeid (replace that last part with your Skype ID) and check what is shown there.
-The plugin takes your status directly from the Skype server and should correspond with your status shown on the above URL (using your Skype ID obviously).
-If your status is not correct on that URL, it basically is out of your/my hands.
-You can wait for the Skype server to get 'up to date' or browse the Skype forums for fixes suggested by others...
+As of Mai 15th, 2015, Microsoft has officially dropped Skype's Online Status service.
+Consequently, all online status buttons stopped working but legacy Skype buttons that do not reflect the users online status are still available.

+Go to your Settings > Skype Buttons (or Appearance > Widgets) and switch to any of the available preset themes to get a working Skype Button back.

 = I have found a bug.
 Where do I report it? =